-The RIAs was produced in the period from May 2014 to January 2016, which was the period when these supporting documents were in place.
-Only RIAs that are related to the development of a regulation are included, the reason is that the agency is not required to perform RIAs if the proposal is something other than a rule.
+The RIAs was produced under the period of May 2014 to January 2016, which was the time period when these supporting documents were in place.
+Only RIAs that are related to the development of a regulation are included, the reason is that the agency is not required to perform RIAs if the proposal something other than a rule.
 Hence, these investigations, if performed, are poorly documented.
 The sample used consists of a total of 49 RIAs, 32 from the Road and Rail Department, 14 from The Civil Aviation and Maritime Department and 3 are government commissions.
 As described in the previous section, the decision of whether or not to investigate a regulation is made by a manager and should be preceded by some kind of analysis.
-These were not included in this study as these decisions at times are poorly documented and not easy to match with the final RIA.
+We were not able to include these in our study since these decisions at times are poorly documented and not easy to match with the final RIA.

 Many RIAs consists of more than one regulatory change.
 The implementation of an EU Directive for example can require changes to be made in several ordinances.
 According to the current practice at the agency, these are often described in the same impact assessment.
-There were however exceptions: in some cases the same EU Directive applied to different areas of expertise, for example road and rail, and our review concluded that different units developed "their own" RIA without, as it seems, synergy effects.
-Because a RIA can consist of many changes within each report we decided to treat each regulatory change as one "case", i.e. if a RIA contained three regulatory changes we treated it as three separate cases where each one should contain information as required by the guidelines.
-The assumption to treat each change separately implies that the number of usable observations totals 142.
+There were however exceptions: in some cases the same EU Directive applied to different areas of expertise, for example road and rail, and our review concluded that different units developed "their own" RIA without, as it seems, no synergy effects.
+Because a RIA can consist of many changes within each report we decided to treat each regulatory change as one "case", i.e. if a RIA contained three regulatory changes we treated it as three separate cases where each one should contain information as required by the guideline.
+The assumption to treat each change separately implies that the number of usable observations becomes in total 142.

-The changes evaluated in the different RIAs range from 1 to 22.
+The changes evaluated in the different RIAs ranges from 1 to 22.
 This imposed a challenge for our analysis since more often than not, the RIA was not structured in such a way that each regulatory change was treated separately.
 Moreover, the type of change differs, from administrative changes to proposals that affect many parties.
-Hence, some regulatory changes that were analysed are much more complex, and involve more effects to be evaluated, than others.
-The range of problems to be analysed was also large.
-The sample included RIAs regarding medical requirements, requirements for air traffic controllers, traffic safety and environmental effects of introducing longer and heavier freight vehicles, market monitoring of driving schools and driver education.
-The range of the problems analysed illustrates that the rules designed and administered at the Swedish Agency influence many different parts of society; the business sector as well as individuals.
+Hence, some regulatory changes that we have analyzed are much more complex, and involve more effects to be evaluated, than others.
+The magnitude of problems to be analyzed is also large.
+Our sample included RIAs regarding medical requirements, requirements for air traffic controllers, traffic safety and environmental effects of introducing longer and heavier freight vehicles, market monitoring of driving schools and driver education.
+The range of the problems analyzed illustrates that the rules designed and administered at the Swedish Agency influences many different parts of society; the business sector as well as individuals.